BaseCampCoding/Seth-JeremiahT/Proposal.md

 ## Day to Day Goals:
 - By Monday, we will have the concept of our idea for our unit project.

-- By Tuesday, Our first goal is to brainstorm how we want to set up the program by applying a list of the types.
-The most efficient way to find out what type beats what type.
-We will at least show the different choices and matchups of the types to the user, and have the user choose from the list of types shown.
-We will working on functions for the user inputs and seeing if the choice is valid toward our concept.
-Also, include these functions into loops that we will start working on Wednesday.
+- By Tuesday, Our first goal is to brainstorm how to evaluate which side wins the match (i.e the most efficient way to find out what type beats what type).
+We will at least show the different choices and matchups of the types to the user, and have the user choose a type from the list of types shown.
+We will be able to see if the user's choice is valid or not, and create a loop that asks the user for their choice again until they choose a valid type.

-- By Wednesday, we will have loops for the functions that we created on Tuesday.
-If we are done with the basic concept by the first half of Wednesday, we will start working on expanding the list of types.

-- By Thursday, we will start working with the multiple types and how they are used against other types and cleaning up to be ready to present on Friday.

-- By Friday, we will completed our program's code and will set up a step by step process to showing how the code runs.
+- By Wednesday, we should have a decent start of the combat portion of the program.
+Our AI should be able to randomly choose a type and the program will compare the two types to see which one wins the battle.

+- By Thursday, we should have the program finished for the most part, and make sure that our program loops until the user types "quit".
+If we are ahead of schedule, we will attempt to integrate more type matchups into the program.
+At the end of the day, we should also have a plan of how we want to present it and a .README file ready.

 ## Students:
 - Seth Hogue